-Don't worry, if you scroll down on the main screen, you can reach the discovery section, where you will be given a ton of options for new content you haven't seen yet, ranging from popular TV shows and movies to suggestions from new services you might not even have yet.
+Don't worry.
+If you scroll down on the main screen, you can reach the discovery section, where you will be given a ton of options for new content you haven't seen yet, ranging from popular TV shows and movies to suggestions from new services you might not even have yet.

 Can I purchase content?

-Does it work with iPhone or iPad?
+Does it work with iPhone, iPad, and Mac?

 Yes, it does!
-The TV app syncs across all your devices making it easy to watch everything you want on any device.
+The TV app syncs across all your devices, making it easy to watch everything you want on any device.
 You can even stop and start viewing on different devices.